0XDE57/SpaceProject/README.md

 | Vsync                          | F8            |                       |                                         |
 | ECS Debug Viewer               | F9            |                       |                                         |
 | Misc debug keys I am too lazy to document rn and won't be permanent anyway |                                     |

-It may be difficult to find sensible touchscren controls, I am focused more on desktop and controller.

 ## Current Status